TEDxShenzhen/TEDxShenzhen.github.io/index.md

 ### Organizers

+Organizers are organizers in their related communities, and we welcome more.

 - [Paul Verest](http://www.ted.com/profiles/7006699): Software Architect, Technical Manager, "making actions to get wishes closer", [Shenzhen Java User Group (SZJUG) organizer](http://szjug.github.io)
 - Michael Eagleton: Australian Entrepreneur & Maker Collaborator, resident in Shenzhen since 1997.
 For past 15 years have been manufacturing in China for Automotive & Telecommunication sectors. , Founder of FABAPC aka Shenzhen XinShunAo E-Commerce Co., Ltd., which is a lean global services consultancy operating from Shenzhen, the 'Hollywood of Hardware'.
 - Saravanakumar from India.
 Working as creative technologist and living in Shenzhen for 3 years.
 Co-founder of design community (Madrasters, which has 5000 members in India and 1500 members in China and have successfully hosted 35 meetups, 20 workshops in India & China.